telerik/winforms-docs/controls/clock/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | UI for WinForms Documentation
+page_title: Getting Started - WinForms Clock Control
-description: RadClock is a control which allows the developers to use it in their applications to display time to the users.
+description: WinForms Clock is a control which allows the developers to use it in their applications to display time to the users.
 slug: winforms/clock/getting-started
 tags: getting,started
 published: True